MultiSimOLab/Adv_Mater_Ultra_Soft_Magnet/README.md

 In order to give credit to the contributors, we ask that you please reference the paper:

-Carlos Perez-Garcia, Rogelio Ortigosa, Jesus Martinez-Frutos Daniel Garcia-Gonzalez. **Topology and material optimization in ultra-soft magnetoactive structures: making advantage of residual anisotropies**.
-Advanced Materials.
-2025.
-DOI: 10.1002/adma.202518489
+C. Perez‐Garcia, R. Ortigosa, J. Martínez‐Frutos, and D. Garcia‐Gonzalez, **Topology and material optimization in ultra-soft magnetoactive structures: making advantage of residual anisotropies.** Adv.
+Mater.
+(2025): e18489. https://https://doi.org/10.1002/adma.202518489

 # Project funded by: